 The first payment to include in a redundancy package is the statutory redundancy payment.
 This must be paid to all eligible employees and the amount is set by legislation.
 Other mandatory payments on termination would also include accrued but untaken annual leave and unpaid wages.
 Some employers, where the contract allows, may make a payment in lieu of notice.

 The flurry of economic forecasts over the last few months may reach slightly different conclusions but none give much scope for encouragement.
-With no sign of the pressure points of high inflation, interest rates and energy prices abating, we look at three things the coming year might bring from an insolvency perspective.

 A rent deposit is money provided by a tenant to its landlord as security for payment of the rent and performance of the tenant’s covenants contained in the lease.
 A rent deposit deed will specify the circumstances in which the landlord can draw on this money and the conditions that must be satisfied for the deposit to be repaid to the tenant.